deep-gabani/pdf_cracker/README.md

     -d
 ```

-2. Cracking a pdf with password of length 4 and only letters.
+2. Cracking a pdf with password of length 4 and only lower case letters.
 ```
 python3 . \
     -i assets/7.pdf \